okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ## Enable only OTP for the email authenticator

-Magic links is a secure way to verify users' emails.
-However, you may want to use only OTP to provide an even higher level of security that positively proves that the person who started the request is the same person reading the email.
+Magic links are a secure way to verify users' emails.
+However, you may want to use only OTP to provide an even higher level of security.
+Use only OTP to positively prove that the person starting the request is the same person reading the email.

 In this case, OTP may be a more compatible solution.
 For example, if you have a banking app, which shows account information and allows for money transfers, magic links may be too convenient, and OTP may provide a better solution.

 To disable magic link functionality, open the Admin Console and select **Customizations > Emails**.
 Now remove the links from the following email templates: